 I will perform two estimation models.
 The first one measures the differential immigration responses of male and female foreign students to OPT extension.
 The second one looks into how two important factors, women's rights gap and OPT extension eligibility, influence females' immigration responses.
-I find that females are inherently more likely to stay in the US after graduation; however, their greater tendency to stay is partially offset by males' more positive response to OPT extension.
+I find that females2 are inherently more likely to stay in the US after graduation; however, their greater tendency to stay is partially offset by males' more positive response to OPT extension.
 Both women's rights gap and OPT extension eligibility have a significant impact on females' immigration decision.
-In particular, I estimate a statistically significant non-linear relationship between the women's rights gap and females' tendency to stay, while OPT extension eligibility plays a more critical role in whether females stay for the longer term.
+In particular, I estimate a statistically significant non-linear relationship between the women's rights gap and females' tendency to stay in the US.
+Women's rights gap has a more significant impact on females' initial likelihood to stay, while OPT extension eligibility plays a more critical role in whether females stay for the longer term.